-Your child’s ability to see the world relies on healthy eyes.
-By teaching them how to care for their eyes, you help protect them from injury and ensure their eyes and vision remain healthy in the long run.
+Your child’s ability to see the world relies on healthy eyes as well as good vision.
+By teaching your children how to care for their eyes, you help protect them from injury and ensure that their eyes and vision remain healthy in the long run.
 Here are our 5 top eye care tips for kids.

 Good Eye Care Habits for Children